Peter McDonald (actor): Acting

 McDonald has appeared in films including Felicia's Journey (written and directed by Atom Egoyan, 1999) and When Brendan Met Trudy (written by Roddy Doyle and directed by Kieron J. Walsh, 2000); television series (the BBC's Sea of Souls and Channel 4's Green Wing); and theatre productions both in Dublin and London, including The Lieutenant of Inishmore and Days of Wine and Roses.

 He made his debut in 1997 as the character Git Hynes in the Irish comedy I Went Down, co-starring with Brendan Gleeson.
 He co-starred with Jonathan Pryce and Aidan Gillen in Glengarry Glen Ross at the Apollo Theatre in 2007.
-He features prominently in RTÉ's comedy show Your Bad Self.
+He features prominently in RTÉ's 2010 comedy show Your Bad Self which he also co-wrote.

-He is currently filming for the new BBC Drama This Town a BBC drama by Steven Knight.
+In 2014, he starred in the BBC Drama This Town.
+In March 2026, he played DI Craig Stanhope, the husband of DS Annie Cassidy (played by Eve Myles) in ITV's Gone.
+He appears in Power Ballad (2026), which he co-wrote with John Carney.

 Writing

 McDonald wrote and directed Pentecost, a live action short film which was nominated for the 2012 Academy Award for Best Live Action Short Film.
-He co-wrote and acted in the full-length movie, The Stag, which was nominated for six Irish Film and Television Academy (IFTA) awards in 2014.
+He co-wrote and acted in the full-length movie, The Stag, which was nominated for six Irish Film and Television Academy (IFTA) awards in 2014. he co-wrote Power Ballad with John Carney.